 Assignments by Approved Vendors are subject to an assignment fee of \$1,500 for the first assignment and \$5,000 for any subsequent assignments of the same batch or same master agreement.
 Assignment fees are payable to the counterparty utility at the time of assignment, with fees made part of that utility's renewable resources budget for the procurement of renewable energy resources.
 The first assignment of a product order or contract to an affiliate is not subject to fees, although other assignments and subsequent assignments of the same product order to an affiliate may be.
-Please consult Section 9.2 of the REC Contract for additional information.
+Please consult Section 9.2 of the 2019 REC Contract or Section 13.1 of the 2021 REC Delivery Contracts for additional information.